yarhm0962/dump-bot/README.md

 - Python 3.9 or higher
 - A MongoDB database (Atlas or self‑hosted)
 - A Discord Bot Token
-- BeautifulSoup and lxml for web searching (`pip install beautifulsoup4 lxml`)
+- BeautifulSoup and lxml for web searching (used by `.get` for parsing, though you can remove if not needed)
 - (Optional) Lua interpreter if you intend to use the Prometheus deobfuscation engine that calls Lua (the bot will fall back to other methods if not available).

 ### 2. Environment Variables